padamson/padamson.github.io/about.md

 ---
 layout: page
-title: Learn about computational chemistry, software engineering, and personal finance
+title: About
 permalink: /about/
 ---
+# Learn about computational chemistry, software engineering, and personal finance

 On these pages, I will provide background on my GitHub repositories.
 They are an eclectic bunch.
 For example: